With the help of Charles Manson, Bobby Beausoleil went from just another struggling actor and musician to a world-famous murderer.

 Bobby Beausoleil: Born To Be Wild

-Born in 1947 to a working-class French Catholic family in 1940s California, Bobby Beausoleil’s father supported them as a milkman before working his way up the latter.
+Born in 1947 to a working-class French Catholic family in 1940s California, Bobby Beausoleil’s father supported them as a milkman before working his way up the ladder.
 Despite his sunny name and angelic looks, Beausoleil’s youth was full of petty antics and infractions which eventually resulted in a year of reform school when he was 12.

 He then drifted to the Counter-Cultural capital of the World in 1960s San Francisco and specifically to the Haight-Ashbury neighborhood.
 There he lived with alternative filmmaker Kenneth Anger, and Beausoleil consequently fell into the film industry.

 His early forays into film, however, included pornographies.
-Then Anger cast Beausoleil as Lucifer in his underground film Lucifer Rising, among some of Beausoleil’s other bit parts.
+Then Anger cast Bobby Beausoleil as Lucifer in his underground film Lucifer Rising, among some of Beausoleil’s other bit parts.
 The eeriest thing he starred in, however, was the documentary Mondo Hollywood.
 Today the subject matter seems a bit trite as the documentary follows the swell of the hippies and “freaks” of the Counter Culture and their “perversities” like drug use and homosexuality.

 Early Days With Manson At Spahn Ranch